 Today I’m sharing a series of posts with you on keeping Passover.
-If you’re reading this because you want to keep Passover this year but are not quite sure how, I want to encourage you to read my other two posts in addition to this one.
+If you’re reading this because you want to keep Passover this year but are not quite sure how, I want to encourage you to read my other two posts in addition to this one (links at the bottom).
 I feel confident that the three posts together will give you the information and peace you need to move forward with having a deeply meaningful Passover.

 You see, our Jewish brethren have been faithful in keeping Passover, whereas we (believers in Messiah) have largely abandoned this feast of the Father and developed our own traditions instead.
 So, when we return to keeping a feast, it is only natural that we look to those who are already doing so for guidance.

 However, a Seder is simply a traditional way to keep Passover that was developed over the ages by our Jewish brethren.
 While it is a lovely tradition, it is not the only way to follow the instructions of our Father for keeping His Passover, and so we need to be careful not to teach that it is.
 In Matthew 15:9, Messiah warns of those who teach man-made ideas as if they were commandments: “Their worship is a farce, for they teach man-made ideas as commands from God.”

 Now don’t get me wrong, traditions can be beautiful things.
 However, I want to be careful not to treat tradition as if it were a commandment.